Ryan Trann

 So what actually matters early on?

 If you'd rather skip the pain and fast forward the build vs. buy debate, Hyperserve is here for you.
-It handles the entire video backend, so you can add video to your app almost as easily as adding images.
+It handles the full video backend, so you can add video to your app almost as easily as adding images.
 Letting you get back to building the product you set out to build.

 Video Hosting API made simple.